cs123tas/projects/brush/README.md

-In Forms » ui » MainWindow.ui is a file that describes, in some Qt- specific way, the appearance of the main window of our application, along with its menubar, etc. If, in QtCreator, you double click on this item, a UI editor will show up, and you can see how you might choose to move the label on the radius slider up by one millimeter, or change the font on the labels for the various brush types.
+In Forms » ui » MainWindow.ui is a file that describes, in some Qt- specific way, the appearance of the main window of our application, along with its menu bar, etc. If, in QtCreator, you double click on this item, a UI editor will show up, and you can see how you might choose to move the label on the radius slider up by one millimeter, or change the font on the labels for the various brush types.
 If you were to click